mui/mui-x/docs/data/charts/bars/bars.md

 For more information, see [stacking docs](/x/react-charts/stacking/).

-## Pivoting
+## Layout

-Bar charts can be rendered with a horizontal layout by providing the props `layout='horizontal'`.
+Bar charts can be rendered with a horizontal layout by providing the `layout="horizontal"` prop.
 If you're using [composition](/x/react-charts/#multiple-charts), you should set the property `layout: 'horizontal'` to each bar series object.

 {{"demo": "HorizontalBars.js"}}